Back to Search Results

 Log in now, or create a free account to access bonus Pearls features.

 Secondary amenorrhea is defined as no menses for 3 months in patients with previously regular menstrual cycles or 6 months in patients with irregular menstrual cycles.
 The differential diagnosis for secondary amenorrhea is broad, including hypothalamic dysfunction (e.g. weight loss/anorexia), chronic anovulation (e.g. PCOS), hypothyroidism, pituitary abnormalities (e.g. tumor, empty Sella), hyperprolactinemia, and ovarian insufficiency.
-Less common causes include Asherman’s syndrome, ovarian tumors, and non-classical congenital adrenal hyperplasia (CAH).
+Less common causes include Asherman’s syndrome, cervical stenosis, ovarian tumors, and non-classical congenital adrenal hyperplasia (CAH).

 Further Reading: